This post contains affiliate links.

 I’ve been traveling full-time with my rings for years.

-You know what we haven’t lost, though?
-Our rings.
+Do you know what we haven’t lost, though?

 Even in a worst case scenario, I have them insured through USAA on their own policy for only $45 a year.
 They can also be covered under travel insurance or homeowner’s insurance, but I really don’t think you’ll need it.